IQSS/dataverse/doc/sphinx-guides/source/style/foundations.rst

 The default color palette is set in the `Bootstrap CSS <http://getbootstrap.com/css/#less-variables-colors>`__.
 It provides the background, border, text and link colors used across the application.

-Object/Brand
+Brand Colors
 ------------

-Dataverse uses a particular color palette to help users identify common types of objects quickly and easily.
+Dataverse uses a particular color palette to help users quickly and easily identify the different types of objects: dataverses, datasets, and files.

-The brand color, a "burnt orange" `#C55B28`, is set in our custom CSS stylesheet and applied to the Dataverse logo and brand name in the navbar, as well other Dataverse objects.
+We use our brand color, a custom burnt orange ``{color:#C55B28;}``, which is set in our CSS stylesheet and applied to the Dataverse logo and brand name in the navbar, as well as other dataverse objects.

-The blue "dataset" style is used to help identify dataset related objects in Dataverse.

-The grey "file" style is used to help identify file related objects in Dataverse.
+There is also a set of blue "dataset" classes and grey "file" classes, used to help identify those objects when searching and navigating the application.

-For links, we use the same blue as we use for datasets: `.ui-widget-content a {color: #428BCA;}`

 .. code-block:: css

     /* structure.css */
-    .text-brand {
-      color:#C55B28;
-      /* dataverse icon, search-include, mydata-cards_min */
-    }
-    .bg-brand {
+    .bg-dataverse {
       background:#C55B28;
-      /* not used anywhere */
     }
+    .bg-dataset {
+      background:#337AB7;
+    }
-    .bg-muted {
+    .bg-file {
-      background:#f5f5f5;
-      /* header, roles-assign */
+      background:#F5F5F5;
     }

     #navbarFixed .navbar-brand {